Support our work by becoming our Patron! Learn More

 • Sauces should be light and natural, rather than heavy and pasty.

 5. Refrain from using the same pattern over and over again.
-Particularly for buffet presentation, variety in platter arrangement is as important as colour variation.
+Particularly for buffet presentation, variety in platter arrangement is as important as a colour variation.

-6. Only add garnish if it's really essential.
+6. Only add garnish if it’s essential.
 A garnish must be practical and solely applied to a plate or platter for balance.

 7. The trick is to keep things simple.
 A basic plate presentation is more appealing than an overloaded, elaborate one when it comes to food presentation.
 Extensive designs frequently lead to misunderstanding.
-If not done correctly, they are time consuming and unappealing to the eye.
-It's a simple, elegant garniture that calls for and reflects the finest level of culinary expertise.
+If not done correctly, they are time-consuming and unappealing to the eye.
+It’s a simple, elegant garniture that calls for and reflects the finest level of culinary expertise.